 January 31, 2014

-The new dramatisation of Hilary Mantel’s Man Booker Prize winning novels Wolf Hall and Bring Up the Bodies will play in two parts in the West End.
+Running from 1 May to 6 September 2014, the new dramatisation of Hilary Mantel’s Man Booker Prize winning novels Wolf Hall and Bring Up the Bodies will play in two parts in the West End.

 Directed by Jeremy Herrin (This House – National Theatre, Much Ado About Nothing – Shakespeare’s Globe), the dramas are adapted for the stage in two parts by Mike Poulton.